ozlemkaradeniz/PathAnalyser/README.md

 # PathAnalyser

-  PathAnalyser is an R package thatprovides functionality for assessing ER and HER2 pathway activity in breast cancer transcriptomic datasets.
+  PathAnalyser is an user-friendly R package that provides functionality for assessing ER and HER2 pathway activity in breast cancer transcriptomic datasets.
 The package enables classification of samples in transciptomic datasets according to pathway activity by using a gene expression signature associated with a pathway, a list of genes, which